Information & FAQs

 What periods/times will classes be offered?

-Please click here to see our tentative schedule for Summer School 2020.
-We say tentative because our final master schedule will be based on final enrollment numbers for all courses and that is not possible to know until right before Summer School begins.
-Most class times will stay the same.
+Please see the pages by course type in the red menu for information on class times.
+Our final master schedule will be based on final enrollment numbers for all courses and that is not possible to know until right before Summer School begins.
 If you need a certain period, please make sure to note it on the registration form.
+We usually have a very high success rate in ensuring that students can take the classes requested in a schedule that works for them.

 Can I request a certain class period/schedule?